 Did Israel breach international law?

-The buggers who went with the flotilla almost themselves killed or arrested and yet here we are, questioning the other party on the wrong doing.
-And who are we to tell others on what to do?
+The Malaysians who went with the flotilla almost got themselves killed or arrested and yet here we are, questioning the other party on the wrongdoing.
+And who are we to tell others what to do?

-(Meantime, 6 jokers Malaysians are still in a ship approaching Gaza with “Israel’s prime minister has vowed the ship will not reach land”.
-Good luck, Amigos!
-After facing criticism from the global community, it is unlikely that the Israelis would back down now – that means they will lose face)
+In the meantime, 6 Malaysians are still on a ship approaching Gaza with “Israel’s prime minister has vowed the ship will not reach land”.